jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 Table `tx_maps2_domain_model_poi` has been removed.
 All POIs will be stored in table `tx_maps2_domain_model_poicollection` now.
 Please execute UpgradeWizard to migrate existing POI records.

+Extension Setting and TypoScript setting `allowMapTemplatePath` was completely removed.
+We have added a new ControllerAction called `OverlayAction`, so please overwrite FluidTemplate Overlay.html instead.

+All widget are removed, as TYPO3 11 does not support Widgets anymore.

 **Only valid for developers:**

 As we have loaded Extbase ConfigurationManager within Middleware before TSFE it may switch to the BackendConfigurationManager which is completely wrong.
 To  prevent that we have moved MapService::getMapProvider to MapHelper:getMapProvider and deprecated `MapService::getMapProvider`.
 Please adopt that in your extension.

-Extension Setting and TypoScript setting `allowMapTemplatePath` was completely removed.
-We have added a new ControllerAction called `OverlayAction`, so please overwrite FluidTemplate Overlay.html instead.

 Update to Version 9.3.4
 =======================